It’s not always easy to find time to cook. Bake an egg and cheese quiche on the weekend to have easy egg fast friendly meals during the week.

 I used a dozen eggs to make this egg and cheese quiche.
-I got the idea of making an egg fast quiche from Amanda at My Tootie Foodie.
+I got the idea of making an egg fast quiche from a friend doing an egg fast.
 She topped her quiche off with a bacon hollandaise sauce to make it egg fast friendly.

 My low carb quiche is made to be egg fast friendly so you won’t need to add anything to it.
 It’s got the perfect ratio of eggs, fat, and optional cheese.

 If you’re interested in doing an egg fast, I am planning one more post at the end of the week that should help you get started.
 When I finish up this last week, I’m probably going to continue to egg fast every other day.

 I’ve been doing really well keeping my eating under control so I don’t want jump back into regular low carb high fat eating to quickly.
 One thing I do need to do is up my fat a bit more and cut back on sweets.

 As mentioned in my previous post, I have a feeling that low carb sweets are making me gain weight.

 There really isn’t a need to eat sweet foods once you become fully keto adapted.
 However, I do enjoy them so I don’t think I’ll give them up completely.

 Do you eat a lot of low carb sweet treats?
 Have you found that they make you hungrier?
 Would you be able to give up sweet foods for good?